 Everything you need to know about phygital commerce

-Online shopping may be stronger than ever, but there’s no denying shoppers are returning to physical stores with gusto.
-According to the EY Future Consumer Index (FCI), 32% of consumers still crave the personal service that only in-store shopping can provide.
-What’s more, 57% of shoppers want to see, touch and feel items before they buy them, and 68% seek expert advice on high-value purchases to ensure they're making the most informed choices.
+Online shopping may be stronger than ever, but there’s no denying that consumers shop at brick-and-mortar stores with gusto.
+Physical stores still account for 76.2% of total US retail sales, underscoring their continued relevance in an increasingly digital economy.
+And of course, a large majority of shoppers want to see, touch and feel items before they buy them, and even seek expert advice on high-value purchases to make the most informed choices.

-The renaissance of shopping in-store — whether for trying out items or picking up products ordered online — provides fertile ground for “phygital” experiences.
+The renaissance of in-store shopping, whether for trying on items or picking up products ordered online, provides fertile ground for “phygital” experiences.

 Phygital is the blend of physical and digital experiences in retail, creating a seamless interaction between the two worlds.
 The idea behind phygital is to combine the best of both — physical touchpoints (like stores) with digital technologies (like online shopping platforms, AR and mobile apps) — to enhance the customer experience.
 In other words, phygital bridges the gap between in-store and online experiences, allowing consumers to interact with brands in a more dynamic and flexible way.